 Sheep and cattle work well together because their palate does not completely overlap.
 Sheep will seek out more weedy forage as well as any saplings growing in the sward.
 I have noticed though, that throughout the summer, calves tend to eat the same things the sheep like because they tend to hang out with the sheep a lot.
 I’m not sure how hogs benefit the sward.
 I just really like pasturing hogs so I keep telling myself they do something good for the soil, I’m just not sure what yet.

-In the final installment of this article, I will continue discussing the benefits of grazing multi-species together for grass and soil health.
+In the final installment of this series, I will continue discussing the benefits of grazing multi-species together for grass and soil health.

 One thing I notice is your repeated mention of the idea that this sort of work takes time and focus and energy.
 It is, after all, work.
 I think many folks are busy looking for special ideas, silver bullets, brilliant solution, things that will finally make their operations successful.
 Well.
 Your notes here include the fact that we have to change infrastructure, change behavior, change attitudes…change ourselves, if we want to make progress.
 Very true, and very good.